filakhtov/gentoo-use-docs/app-crypt/pinentry.md

 This option should be disabled as it has security issues, e.g. it can expose recently typed keystrokes and therefore entered passphrase.

-### gnome-keyring
-Pass the `--enable-libsecret` option to the configure script.
-Provide an ability to cache an entered passphrases in a GNOME keyring providing an appropriate checkbox in UI.

-This flag should be enabled if the target system runs the GNOME3 Desktop Environment or another GNOME3 based DE, e.g. Cinnamon.

 ### gtk
 Pass the `--enable-pinentry-gnome3` option to the configure script.
 Build and install the `pinentry-gnome3` program - a graphical, GTK3 based dialog to allow secure entry of PINs and passphrases.

 This flag should be enabled if the target system runs a GTK2 based Desktop Environment, e.g. Xfce.

+### keyring
+Pass the `--enable-libsecret` option to the configure script.
+Provide an ability to cache an entered passphrases in a GNOME keyring providing an appropriate checkbox in UI.

+This flag should be enabled if the target system runs the GNOME3 Desktop Environment or another GNOME3 based DE, e.g. Cinnamon.

 ### ncurses
 Pass the `--enable-pinentry-curses` and the `--enable-fallback-curses` options to the configure script.
 Use the `ncurses` library to display a text console based dialog for secure entry of PINs and passphrases.
 Fallback to this method if an X server is not available or there are no any supported graphical dialogs.